json-born/json-born.github.io/content/posts/building-a-minimal-doom-wad-loader.md

 - Handles padded 8-character names without breaking map keys.
 - Provides direct access to lump data by name.

-From here I can start building on it — parsing palettes, maps, textures, or even writing tools that inspect and modify WAD contents.
+From here I can start building on it: parsing palettes, maps, textures, or even writing tools that inspect and modify WAD contents.
 The code is intentionally simple so it’s easy to extend.

 ---